michaelbaz6123/stankc/README.md

     end

     proc bar<T>(x : T) do
-      print(x.field) # Type inference will check if x's type has field at call end
+      # Type inference will check if x's type has field at call
+      println(x.field)
+    end
     ```